FAnderl/RF_svalbard/README.md

   Important Parameters (Constants.h):

-  kDefaultFrequencyResolution -> minimal frequency resolution of DFT output kMinDFTsize -> minimal number of DFT bins kFileConstant -> time in seconds after which a new file is generated kDefaultIntegrationConstant -> time in seconds defining how many seconds RF signal is integrated/averaged
+  - kDefaultFrequencyResolution -> minimal frequency resolution of DFT output

+  - kMinDFTsize -> minimal number of DFT bins

+  - kFileConstant -> time in seconds after which a new file is generated

+  - kDefaultIntegrationConstant -> time in seconds defining how many seconds RF signal is integrated/ averaged